Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 *You've learned how to break the normal rules and conventions of casting spells, bending them to your will and channeling them through your weapon strikes*

-Once per turn when you make an attack that adds your Sneak Attack damage, you can simultaneously cast a spell to be channeled through it.
+Once per turn when you make an attack that adds your :class-phb24-rogue: ^^Sneak Attack^^ damage, you can simultaneously cast a spell to be channeled through it.

 To be channeled this way, the spell must met the following requirements: